 First of all, what’s with the two instrumentals, “Rot Gut” and “Below the Belt”?
 I suppose if Ted Nugent wanted to add slow, boring blues jam with piano and slow, boring, spacey, Pink Floyd music to his resume, he now can.
 But what was the point of including these two tracks?
 Did the Dukes just not have enough material to make a full length album?
 The sad thing is that both of these sound like the names of Ted Nugent songs!
 You’re expecting the Nuge to do hard rockin’ numbers about having rot gut or getting hit below the belt, and you get nothing…

 But hey!
 That leaves six other songs, and they’re all good to really great.
 I just realized the funky hard rock jam “Renegade” is ALSO an instrumental.
 That only leaves five songs with singing.
 Album opener “Call of the Wild” is a major chord, boogie rock song with bluesy backing piano that’s reminiscent of Bob Seger.
-“Sweet Revenge” is a melodic rock tune with a super catchy chorus and acoustic guitars, but still energetic and rockin’ and, as I mentioned a second ago, is catchy as heck!
+“Sweet Revenge” is a super catchy and melodic rock tune with acoustic guitar.
 “Pony Express” and album closer “Cannon Balls” are crushing 70s metal tunes with “chunka-chunka” riffs that are closer to …In Rock era Deep Purple, than hard rockin’ Nugent; the latter even has a neat keyboard solo.
 And “Ain’t It the Truth” is a melodic hard rock song with multiple parts.
 Most of the songs are well crafted, feature killer guitar work and are strong additions to the Nugent discography even if they’re stylistically all over the place.

 Tooth, Fang & Claw – DiscReet – 1974

 And that brings us to the end of our journey.
-Technically, on Tooth, Fang & Claw, the band is called Ted Nugent’s Amboy Dukes, and the group has been reduced by 2/3.
+Technically, on Tooth, Fang & Claw, the band is called Ted Nugent’s Amboy Dukes, and the group has been reduced to 3/5 of the band that played on the previous album.
 Singer Andy Jezowski and keyboardist Gabriel Magno have taken a hike, turning Nuge’s Dukes into a trio.
 And even though he’s using the Amboy Dukes name and still signed to Zappa’s Discreet label, you can safely say that Tooth, Fang & Claw is a prototype of Nugent’s solo career.